Ziplines

 .

-The Zipline's particles and sounds can be adjusted by adding particles to the GuideEffects
+The zipline's particles and sounds can be adjusted by adding particles to the GuideEffects

 folder and editing the Sound